inchkev/garden/README.md

 package.json
 ```

 And please make sure `node_modules/` is also ignored somewhere (cultivate.js also reads .gitignore files), otherwise weeds (index.htmls) will find their way in many, many unwanted cracks (folders).
 Unless you want that.
+An important note is that the script only reads the .gardenignore and .gitignore files once, at the root directory it was invoked in.
+It will not listen to .gitignores within directories.

 ### taming .DS_Store